SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 4. Click **Charts/Geo**

-👉Let us apply a custom color palette to our story that is based on our corporate colors
+🚩Let us apply a custom color palette to our story that is based on our corporate colors

 5. Expand **Standard Color Palettes**